pscholar/pscholar/README.md

 # What I Do

-Reseacrh, design and development of systems that input visual and/or audio signals for industrial process automation, transprot and security systems.
+Reseacrh, design and development of systems that input visual and/or audio signals for industrial process automation, transport and security systems.

 ## Languages
 - C